Jubatian/rrpge-spec/specs/userlib/printf.rst

-Note that this documentation occasionally refers to UTF (Unicode Transformation Format), however it is not mandatory to have character formats confoming it: there is no reliance on any character value beyond ASCII-7.
+Note that this documentation occasionally refers to UTF (Unicode Transformation Format), however it is not mandatory to have character formats conforming it: there is no reliance on any character value beyond ASCII-7.